Danrod16/rails_methods/README.md

-<h1>A directory of the private methods I encountered while creating Webapps at El Taco Lab</h1>
+<h1>A directory of usefull methods I encountered while creating Webapps at El Taco Lab</h1>

 <h2>Creating coupon codes for an e-commerce website</h2>
 <p>A simple method to randomly create coupon codes of 5 letters and numbers.
 Ideal for e-commerce checkout systems</p>